avnet-iotconnect/iotc-ios-swift-sdk/README.md

     }
    ```

-  - To receive the command from Cloud to Device(C2D), or any error during the process will come in this callbackk.
+  - To receive the command from Cloud to Device(C2D), or any error during the process will come in this callback.
    ```swift
     SDKClient.shared.getDeviceCallBack { (message) in